axetroy/forward-cli/README.md

-  --help                              print help information --version                           show version information --port="<int>"                      specify the port that the proxy server listens on. defaults: 80 --req-header="key=value"            specify the request header attached to the request. defaults: "" --res-header="key=value"            specify the response headers. defaults: "" --cors                              enable cors. defaults: false
+  --help                              print help information --version                           show version information --port="<int>"                      specify the port that the proxy server listens on. defaults: 80 --proxy-external                    Specify whether to proxy an address outside the host. defaults: false --proxy-external-ignore=<host>      Specify the external host without using a proxy. defaults: "" --req-header="key=value"            specify the request header attached to the request. defaults: "" --res-header="key=value"            specify the response headers. defaults: "" --cors                              enable cors. defaults: false